Electric Vehicle Resources and Information

 Level 2240 volts25 miles of range per hour of charging.
 3 to 8 hours for a full charge.Home, Workplace

-DC Fast Chargers480+ volts80 to 100 miles of range in 20 to 30 minutes of charging.Public, Interstate Corridors
+Level 3 (DC Fast Chargers)480+ volts80 to 100 miles of range in 20 to 30 minutes of charging.Public, Interstate Corridors

-In addition to the tax credits available for the purchase of electric vehicles, there is a tax credit available for residents to offset the cost of home charging equipment and installation.
-The Federal EV Charging Tax Credit covers 30% of a home EV charging station equipment and installation costs up to $1,000.
-The installation must occur before December 31, 2021 to be able to claim the credit on your federal tax return.
-Consult your tax advisor about your ability to receive the tax credit, your eligibility, and how to get it.
+In addition to the tax credits available for the purchase of electric vehicles, there is a federal tax credit available for residents to offset the cost of home charging equipment and installation.
+The federal government offers a tax credit of 30%, up to $1,000, for the purchase and installation of at-home Level 2 charging in eligible areas.
+For more information and eligibility requirements, visit the IRS website here.
+Consult your tax advisor about your eligibility to receive the tax credit.

-It’s important to choose an electrician who is licensed and insured.
+It’s important to choose an electrician who is licensed and insured to make any home charging upgrades.
 We recommend choosing an electrician who is knowledgeable about electric vehicles and the associated equipment when installing charging at home.
-Check out Xcel Energy’s list of pre-qualified contractors.
-In order to be featured on Xcel’s list, electricians need to have valid licenses, insurance, certifications, and take Xcel’s EV Training with a score of 80% or higher.
-You can read more about the vetting process here.
+Search Xcel Energy’s list of qualified electricians to find qualified installers with EV experience in your area.

 While most EV and PHEV owners choose to charge their vehicles at home, there are many charging options around town for convenient fueling on-the-go.
 Charging stations can be found while running errands such as grocery store, retail, library, gym, and restaurant locations.
 Be sure to ask your employer about workplace charging too.